StrayDogSyn/Orchestration/docs/CONTRIBUTING.md

 ## <img src="https://cdn.jsdelivr.net/npm/@tabler/icons@latest/icons/file-text.svg" width="20" style="filter: invert(28%) sepia(23%) saturate(1377%) hue-rotate(94deg) brightness(96%) contrast(88%);" /> License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions become part of the proprietary work owned by Eric "Hunter" Petross and StrayDog Syndications LLC, subject to the terms in the [LICENSE](LICENSE) file.

 ---